department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="stepchild">A Veteran's stepchild who leaves the Veteran’s household</button>
       <div id="stepchild" class="usa-accordion-content">
-        If you were covered under CHAMPVA as the stepchild of a Veteran, and you leave the Veteran's household because of divorce or remarriage, you no longer qualify for CHAMPVA.
+        If you were covered under CHAMPVA as the stepchild of a Veteran, and you leave the Veteran's household because of a divorce or remarriage, you no longer qualify for CHAMPVA.
       </div>
     </li>
     <li>